archembaud/GAGPU/README.md

 The fitness is then computed for each child; if it is found to be an improvement over that parent previously occupying its space in memory, we choose its value of X and associated fitness and save them as part of the next generation information.
 Otherwise, the parent information is passed on.
 This process is repeated across all individuals from generation to generation, the result being generations of children which have (eventually) higher levels of fitness with lower in-generation variance.

 Key Code Variables
 A brief description of key variables and constants is found below.
-NOTE: In general,
-•	variables beginning with d_ are stored in GPU memory while h_ are stored in host (CPU) memory.
-•	UPPER_CASE constants are #defined values which are replaced at compile time. config.h
+NOTE: In general,variables beginning with d_ are stored in GPU memory while h_ are stored in host (CPU) memory.
+UPPER_CASE constants are #defined values which are replaced at compile time.

+config.h

 NO_GEN	No. of Genetic Algorithm generations to run.
 Increase if problem is not converged.
 TPB		Threads Per Block executed within each Streaming Multiprocessor on the GPU BGP		The number of thread blocks to use on the device.